MohamedGalal-2/Grokking-Algorithms/README.md

 git clone https://github.com/MohamedGalal-2/Grokking-Algorithms.git
 Install Python, if not already installed, from the official Python website.

-Navigate to the desired chapter's directory:
+3. Navigate to the desired chapter's directory:

 cd Grokking-Algorithms/ChapterX
-Run the Python files using the your desired IDE and Compiler.
+Run the source files using the your desired IDE and Compiler.

 ### Contributing
 Contributions to this repository are always welcome.
 If you find any issues or have ideas for improvement, please open an issue or submit a pull request.
 Remember to follow the code of conduct when contributing.